Russia Travel Blog | All about Russia in English

 The Final Years of the Russian Empire, Karl Bulla, photo 15

-Leonid Andreev with his wife Anna (1912).
+Leonid Andreev and his wife Anna (1912).
 He was a prominent Russian playwright, novelist and short-story writer, the father of Expressionism in Russian literature.

 The Final Years of the Russian Empire, Karl Bulla, photo 16